chirag1992m/profile/public/blog_posts/thoughts-the-internet-has-changed-forever.md

 ai_assisted: false
 ---

-As of this writing, the latest and the greatest models from big-technology companies costs in the range of approximately $200 per month per user which are still rate limited.
+As of this writing, the latest and the greatest models from big-technology companies costs in the range of approximately $20 per month per user which are still rate limited.
+How many people do you think can afford that?
+The simplest of the best AI model devices cost more than $350 and then there's application fees.
+Each "good" AI application you want to use might have its own cost, might bring it's total cost to a multiple of it.
+So, maybe $asd$

 Not that, I want you to let all your thinking be done by the tech you use.
 How many do you think have the same capabilities of navigation without google maps?
 Do you ever try to remember phone numbers of even your loved ones?
-But, humans have always built tools.
+But, humans have always built tools to do our bidding, and this comes to my next point.
+It's a tool.
+It's a magical tool, that even companies logo all look like that they've created a magical wand.

+## AI as a tool

+The cost keeps coming down for access to these technology in some form or the other.
+This is a magical tool and hopefully power of intelligence is in the hands of everyone so that they can make better decisions, can help with whatever they're doing and certainly uplift society to the next level. _"Intelligence on demand"_, it's the evolution of computing and integration of computing with human action and perception.
+(I think having globalisation is the only way to improve upon this aspect, although the world seem to be moving back in the opposite direction.
+IP hiding, racing against each other.
+World is not a zero-sum game and we shouldn't treat it like that.)

 At the same time, if you have a GPU or a decent laptop can run these models locally, just go search for HuggingFace.
 Albeit, these models WILL run with reduced thinking. <It's not just the model that matters, but the scaffolding machinery involved> to run them efficiently, with rather accurate results combined with the immense machinery of knowledge improvement of "BigTech" models who have the ability to gather data, throw as much compute needed to solve a problem and generally on average a highly talented team of researchers/engineers who can implemented the latest and greatest algorithms on a rather high speed and the UI aspect of it.